sudokara/SE_Project_3/src/phoenix/Compression_Encryption/docs/Info.md

 ```
 in the directory where the script is run.
 > [!WARNING]
-> When compressing a folder, use `folder_name` to add the folder with its contents to the compressed file or `folder_name/` to compress only its contents.
+> When compressing a folder, use `folder_name, False` to indicate a folder.

 ## Encryption
 - A strategy design pattern is used to switch between encryption algorithms.
 The `IEncryptionStrategy` interface is to be implemented by encryption strategies.
 It contains `encrypt` and `decrypt` methods along with an initialization for output directories, as mentioned in the compression section.